paultbarrett/diy-dsp-preamp/README.md

 you can't rely on - say - one of the applications to adapt to the other one's parameters if you're not 100% sure that the 2nd app is always started after the 1st.
 That's why it's less fragile to hardcode the parameters everywhere.

+Note - why several alsa loopback devices ?
+Given the above it's much less fragile than trying to cram everything into a single loopback device, especially when using different sample rates, having to make sure that only one app accesses the device (because we use `hw`), etc.

 ### CamillaDSP setup